-The markets in which the UCITS participates may be occasionally and temporarily affected by a lack of liquidity in certain circumstances or market configurations.
-These market disruptions can impact the price conditions in which the mutual fund may need to liquidate, initiate, or change positions and therefore cause a decline in the NAV.
+The markets invested in may be occasionally and temporarily affected by a lack of liquidity in certain circumstances or market configurations.
+These market disruptions can impact buying and selling conditions and therefore cause a decline in the UCI NAV.

 Risk associated with investing in small and mid-caps: